tretoef-estrella/The-Hunt-for-Distance-13/RESULTS.md

 d_min = 12, A₁₂ = 39 (13 projective directions).

----

 ### A₁₂ = 42 — February 2026

-The first world record of the campaign.
-Stood as the global best from February 2026 until the Corleone series.

 ```
 g1 = [1,1,0,0,0,0,3,2,1,1,2,2,0,1,0,1,0,3,0,0,3,3]
 g2 = [0,0,0,0,0,0,2,2,0,0,1,3,3,2,2,2,1,3,1,0,2,2]